aws-samples/aws-codebuild-rds-job-scheduling/README.md

     •	SNS Topic to send notifications to the provided email address with the status of the executed Job

 ## Upload source code to S3 bucket
 Go to the AWS CloudFormation console and note down the S3 bucket name in Outputs section of your stack.
-    Upload aws-codebuild-rds-job-scheduling/src/invokepostgresqldbpy.zip to S3 bucket using CLI command
+Upload aws-codebuild-rds-job-scheduling/src/invokepostgresqldbpy.zip to S3 bucket using CLI command:
     $ aws s3 cp ./src/invokepostgresqldbpy.zip s3://{your S3 bucket name}

 ## Code Cleanup

 To avoid incurring future changes, clean up the resources you created.
    * Delete S3 objects:
         $ aws s3 rm s3://{your s3 bucket name} --recursive